Azure/azure-documentdb-java/README.md

         System.out.println("Created a new collection:");
         System.out.println(myCollection.toString());
+        System.out.println("Press any key to continue..");
         System.in.read();

-        // Create an object, serialize it in to JSON, and wrap it in to a
+        // Create an object, serialize it into JSON, and wrap it into a
         // document.
-        SomePojo andrewPojo = new SomePojo("123", "Andrew Liu", "andrl@microsoft.com");
+        SomePojo andrewPojo = new SomePojo("123", "Andrew Liu", "andrl [at] microsoft.com");
         String andrewJson = gson.toJson(andrewPojo);
         Document andrewDocument = new Document(andrewJson);